Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Challenge 1: Inadequate Invitation Letter

-The Problem: Approximately 40% of initial M-visa rejections stem from insufficient invitation documentation, according to data compiled from CVASC Mumbai in 2023.
+The Problem: Approximately 40% of initial M-visa rejections stem from insufficient invitation documentation, according to data from CVASC operations in 2025.

 What Goes Wrong: